Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Introduction

-Every LLM-based annotation requires researchers to make numerous configuration choices: which model to use, how to formulate the prompt, which decoding parameters to set, and how to map outputs to categories, among others.
-These configuration choices become a ``garden of forking paths''~\citep{gelman2013garden}, where each decision point branches out into different analytical outcomes.
-This effect is magnified by LLMs' sensitivity to seemingly minor changes to the input~\citep{sclar2024quantifying,salinas-morstatter-2024-butterfly}.
-And when these LLM outputs determine scientific conclusions about human behavior, political discourse, or social phenomena, even minor input variations become consequential~\citep{egami2023using,pangakis2023automated,baly-etal-2020-detect,barrie2024replication}.
-For example, when a researcher tests whether conservative political discourse contains more economic framing than progressive discourse~\citep{benoit2016crowd,OrnsteinBlasingameTruscott2025} or whether social media posts mentioning certain topics exhibit different sentiment patterns~\citep{gilardi2023pnas}, the conclusion can flip from significant to non-significant based solely on arbitrary researcher decisions (or lack thereof) about the LLM configuration earlier in the workflow.
+Every LLM-based annotation requires researchers to make numerous configuration choices, including which model to use, how to formulate the prompt, which decoding parameters to set, and how to map outputs to categories.
+These choices become a ``garden of forking paths''~\citep{gelman2013garden}, where each decision point branches out into potentially different analytical outcomes.
+This effect is magnified by LLMs' sensitivity to seemingly minor input changes~\citep{sclar2024quantifying,salinas-morstatter-2024-butterfly,barrie2024prompt,Atreja_Ashkinaze_Li_Mendelsohn_Hemphill_2025}.
+And when LLM outputs determine scientific conclusions -- whether about human behavior, molecular structures, or clinical outcomes -- even minor input variations become consequential~\citep{egami2023using,pangakis2023automated,baly-etal-2020-detect,barrie2024replication}.
+For example, when a researcher tests whether conservative political discourse contains more economic framing than progressive discourse~\citep{benoit2016crowd,OrnsteinBlasingameTruscott2025} or whether social media posts mentioning certain topics exhibit different sentiment patterns~\citep{gilardi2023pnas}, the conclusion can flip from significant to non-significant based solely on arbitrary researcher decisions (or lack thereof) about how the LLM annotator is configured earlier in the workflow.
 Insidiously, LLM configuration choices can systematically bias results while maintaining apparent methodological rigor.